On irrationals with Lagrange value exactly 3: Proof of Theorem

 Let $33\dots 3\omega_1\omega_2\dots\omega_{i-1}\vert\omega_i\omega_{i+1}\dots$ be the cut at the $n+i$-th position where $i$ is odd, the cut is good because of the inequality

-where we are using the fact that $\omega_0\in\{1,2\}$ is smaller than $3$ and the $i$-th position is a odd position. \end{proof}
+where we are using the fact that $\omega_0\in\{1,2\}$ is smaller than $3$ and the $i$-th position is an odd position. \end{proof}

+We have now completed the proof of Theorem \ref{thm1.2}.
 However, it is evident that the elements we found in Proposition \ref{adding3} are not projections of elements in $m^{-1}(3)$.
-To prove that the set $Y_3(n)$ is uncountable, one way is to anticipate a $\alpha_n^T$ and remove the first letter $b$ at the beginning of $\omega_{X_3(0)}$, i.e., consider the word $(\alpha_n^T)^+\omega_{X_3(0)}$.
+To prove that the set $Y_3(n)$ is uncountable, one way is to anticipate an $\alpha_n^T$ and remove the first letter $b$ at the beginning of $\omega_{X_3(0)}$, i.e., consider the word $(\alpha_n^T)^+\omega_{X_3(0)}$.

 \begin{Lemma} For any $(\alpha_n,\beta_n)\in\widetilde{P}_n$ with $n\geq 1$, we can always write $\alpha_n=a\theta b$ and $\beta_n=a\theta^{\prime} b$ where $\theta,\theta^{\prime}$ are palindrome.
 Moreover, $\theta$ is a prefix and suffix of $\theta^{\prime}$. \end{Lemma}